willyweather/slate/source/index.html.md

 size | int | | The total number of available days of data start | int | | The index of the start of the current observational graph

-## Observational Graphs - Dew Point
+## Graph - GET - Observational Graphs - Dew Point

 > Example Query String Request